dottocarlotta/Facebook-ads-data-analysis/README.md

 The data was scraped on December 5, 2019, using the Facebook Ad Library API.

 ### Analysis
-The full analysis -- filtering, cleaning and analysing the data -- can be found here.
+Python's Pandas and Matplotlib libraries were used to filter, clean and analyze the data.
+The full analysis can be found here.